Imagine a guy: a middle-aged,

 sophisticated sounds, for the Q making them is like a fart.
 It just enters

-the stage and brushes everybody off it by a single arm-sweep.
+the stage and knocks everybody off of it with a single swish punch.
 It's a beast at evolving massive cinematic pads,

 mellow resonance organics, out-of-this-world ethereal fantasy aromas, what-the-fuck-is-going-on unmusical drones, faraway wailing